Get free SEO audit

 One of these functions is the ability to find out the pixel resolution of the screen.
 The screen resolution is the size of the image that you see on your monitor, counted in points (pixels).
 Simply put, the resolution is the density of these points on your screen at a given time.
 This density is measured by the width and height of the screen.

-Why page size increases
+Why page size increases and how to reduce it

 This can be explained by a number of factors that all make a significant contribution to the increase in page size.
 Below you can find the key ones.